The Australian Government Agriculture and Water Resources portfolio comprises the Department of Agriculture and Water Resources, including the

 Australian Pesticides and Veterinary Medicines Authority (APVMA)—responsible for assessing and registering agricultural chemicals and veterinary medicines.
 APVMA also regulates these products up to the point of retail sale.

 Forest and Wood Products Council (FWPC)—operates as the Forest Industry Advisory Council (FIAC) and advises the minister on forestry issues and makes recommendations on proposed legislation and policies.

 Murray Darling Basin Authority (MDBA)—responsible for Basin-wide water resource planning and management.
 It also administers and enforces aspects of the

 statutory appointments of departmental officers.

-Directors are accountable to the Minister for Agriculture and Water Resources and the Minister for Finance—and through them to the Parliament of Australia—for the operational and financial performance of their statutory authorities under the
+Statutory bodies and officials are accountable to the minister and the Minister for Finance—and through them to the Parliament of Australia—for the operational and financial performance of their statutory authorities under the

 Public Governance, Performance and Accountability Act 2013.

 Statutory bodies/corporations usually provide annual reports and long-term operational plans for ministerial and/or industry approval.
 They may also be accountable to specific industries through: